Complete Health Indicator Report of Maternal mortality

 Graphical Data Views

 The final determination about whether a death is categorized as pregnancy-related is made by the Utah Perinatal Mortality Review committee.
 Over time the composition of the committee and the information available has changed, affecting how deaths are categorized.
-The consensus of the committee and the current paradigm is that pregnancy profoundly affects mental health and substance abuse issues, leading those deaths to be possibly categorized as pregnancy-related.
-Prior to 2015, the committee may have been less likely to categorize those deaths as pregnancy-related and this may have contributed to a rise in the pregnancy-related mortality rate in recent years.
-Because the total number of maternal deaths is very low, the change in categorization for even one death affects the mortality rate significantly.
+In 2015, the committee began using standardized criteria to determine when an overdose or suicide death was pregnancy-related.
+These criteria were published in 2020 (Standardized Criteria for Review of Perinatal Suicides and Accidental Drug-Related Deaths, Smid, et al, [http://pubmed.ncbi.nlm.nih.gov/32925616/]).
+Because the total number of maternal deaths is low, the change in categorization for even one death affects the mortality rate significantly.

 - Office of Vital Records and Statistics, Utah Department of Health